Drishti0996/Ingredients-based-recipe-finder/README.md

 4. Click any recipe button to see full details.

 Quick setup:
-Make sure Python3 is installed (tkinter comes pre installed) Download 'recipe finder.py'
-Run the program.
+Make sure Python3 is installed (tkinter comes preinstalled with python)  and Download 'recipe finder.py' and then Run the program.

 Notes:
 You can add more recipes in the RECIPES list in "recipe finder.py" file.